stevana/deterministic-scheduler/README.md

         Threw err  -> error ("schedule: " ++ show err)
 ```

+We can now also implement a useful higher-level combinator:

 ``` haskell
 mapConcurrently :: RandomGen g => (Signal -> a -> IO b) -> [a] -> g -> IO ([b], g)
 mapConcurrently f xs gen = do